 Alston & Bird has formed a working group to assist companies in the U.S. and globally in managing the transition from LIBOR (London Interbank Offered Rate) and addressing the risks presented by the expected discontinuation of this major benchmark interest rate after 2021.

-Spanning several Alston & Bird practices – including structured and corporate debt finance, financial services, litigation, real estate finance, and consumer financial services – the LIBOR Transition Task Force is led by partners Aimee Cummo, John Doherty, and Paul Hespel; counsel Blake Estes (New York); partners Mark Harris (Dallas), Bill Macurda and Jason Solomon (Charlotte), Andrew Petersen (London), and Nanci Weissgold; director Gabriel Walsh (Washington, D.C.); and partner Courtney Wright (Los Angeles).
+Spanning several Alston & Bird practices – including structured and corporate debt finance, financial services, litigation, real estate finance, and consumer financial services – the LIBOR Transition Task Force is led by partners Aimee Cummo, John Doherty, and Paul Hespel; counsel Blake Estes (New York); partners Mark Harris (Dallas), John Baron, Bill Macurda and Jason Solomon (Charlotte), Andrew Petersen (London), and Nanci Weissgold; director Gabriel Walsh (Washington, D.C.); and partner Courtney Wright (Los Angeles).

 “LIBOR is used extensively as a benchmark in determining lending terms on more than $200 trillion in various U.S. commercial and financial contracts, including corporate and municipal bonds and loans, floating rate mortgages, asset-backed securities, consumer loans, and interest rate swaps and other derivatives,” said Cummo.
 “The transition from LIBOR will be seismic, and as formidable as it is now, imagine how much more challenging it will be six months or a year from now when the clock begins to run out.”